 Selling and advertising products outside the online store

 Amazon, eBay, Google Shopping – offering your products on these sites can significantly increase your conversion rate and the number of users visiting your store.
 The costs are high because the platforms take commissions (except for free Google Shopping).
-However, inserting a small gift or a discount code to the package is a great way to encourage users to set up an account in your store and maybe an additional incentive that will help you win new customers.
+However, inserting a small gift or a discount code to the package is a great way to encourage users to set up an account in your store and maybe additional incentives that will help you win new customers.

 Posts, contests, or infographics with appropriate tags and hashtags can attract valuable traffic to your website and present your products in a completely new light.
 Running a Facebook, Instagram, Twitter, or LinkedIn account will help you reach new potential customers who would probably never encounter your store otherwise.
 Moreover, it’ll also support your cross- and up-selling strategies.
 Aesthetic and appealing social media profiles encourage people to visit online stores, just like attractive window displays do in the case of traditional shops.